jorisroovers/gitlint/docs/configuration.md

 # All these sections are optional, edit this file as you like.
 [general]
 ignore=title-trailing-punctuation, T3
-# verbosity should be a value between 1 and 3, the commandline -v flags take precedence over
+# verbosity should be a value between 1 and 3, the commandline -v flags take precedence over this
-# this
 verbosity = 2
+# By default gitlint will ignore merge commits.
+Set to 'false' to disable.
+ignore-merge-commits=true

 [title-max-length]
 line-length=20